 Source: BIZBOK Guide® 5.5 p.116, Figure 2.3.5: Basic Organization Map

 We prefer using ArchiMate’s formal semantics for modeling direct relationships between each instance of a business architecture domain.
-Translating BIZBOK’s ‘basic organization map’ to ArchiMate, we propose:
+Translating BIZBOK’s ‘basic organization map’ to ArchiMate, we propose using the:

 By doing so, the ‘basic organization map’ could look as follows, with ‘ABC Insurance’ being the Enterprise: